tiemma/blog.bakman.build/blogs/unravelling-mathematical-threesomes.md

 I found writing this exciting and I hope you all as my "Dearest Gentle Readers" found this gossip amusing.

 If you enjoyed this, I write about math problems I remember from day to day, one interesting being this optimisation case for [Project Euler, Problem 25](https://medium.com/an-idea/solving-project-euler-problem-25-4318b8df8bf7).
 Do send me those you also come across day-to-day.

-As with the case of establishing a boundary for the various conditions under "Weird patterns in getting whole triples", I find this exercise would be more than encouraging for those who love to venture into numerical patterns.
-I wish you the best in those endeavours and I would love to hear about your findings, email: me[at]bakman[dot]build with what you find.

 Code for the simulations done for this article can be found here: [https://github.com/tiemma/unravelling-mathematical-threesomes](https://github.com/tiemma/unravelling-mathematical-threesomes) and a summary of mathematical symbols used in this article can be found here: [https://en.wikipedia.org/wiki/Glossary_of_mathematical_symbols](https://en.wikipedia.org/wiki/Glossary_of_mathematical_symbols )